fadedled/seta-gx/README.md

 ## Installation

 Download and extract the latest release.
 Copy the `apps/SetaGX` folder into the `apps` folder located on the root of your USB/SD card.
-From the root of your USB/SD card, games must be stored in a `vgames/Saturn` directory, saves will be located in a `saves/Saturn` directory, be sure to create these beforehand.
+From the root of your USB/SD card, games must be stored in a `vgames/Saturn` directory, saves will be located in a `saves/Saturn` directory, be sure to create these beforehand (Note: the paths are case sensitive).

 > **BIOS NOT INCLUDED:** In order to start the emulator, you need to provide your own BIOS.
 Place a Saturn BIOS file inside the `apps/SetaGX/` folder with the name `bios.bin`.